fdmsantos/MyDocs/docs/certifications/aws/security-specialty.md

     * Does the IAm user have the correct permissions to allow them to read the coudwatch dashboard?
     * Check that cloudwatch events has permission to invoke the event target
     * Check the lambda has permissions to terminate EC2
+* CloudWatch Events - Common issues
+    * General configuration issues
+        * Wrong resource name when connection resources
+    * Typos - This should be checked during configuration, but we all make mistakes
+        * Huge with API calls, filter patterns, and lambda functions
+    * Not waiting long enough after making changes or new configurations
+    * Roles do not have sufficient permissions (AWS does not always tell you with an error)
+        * This includes targets and subscriptions to encrypted resources - must include KMS policies
+* CloudEvents
+    * With Cloudwatch, we can create an alarm on Events Metrics.
+We can use FailedInvocations to notify us when our Cloudwatch Events rules are broken
+* Lambda functions
+    * Lambda delivers logs to cloudwatch logs.
+It will log errors with invocations.
+We can then alarm on this using a metric filter and notify via SNS

 ### Trouleshooting Logging

 * Cloudtrail logs not appearing in S3?
 Check the Cloudtrail is enabled